ethz-asl/lcd/README.md

 # Line Tools

 Toolbox containing packages for line detection and clustering.
 The main functionality is within the two packages line\_detection and line\_clustering.
 The two libraries implemented in this do only depend on the standard library, OpenCV and glog.
 But there are some ros nodes within the line\_detection package that depend on ROS.
 All other ROS dependencies are implemented within a third library in the package line\_ros\_utility.
-This includes conversion for different datasets, file input, communication with python nodes, displaying in rviz and putting the actual wotk together in a pipeline.
+This includes conversion for different datasets, file input, communication with python nodes, displaying in rviz and putting the actual work together in a pipeline.

 ## Running the pipeline
 There are two launch files within the line\_ros\_utility package: